Fra-Grassi/tidytuesday/week-42/README.md

 | dialogue        | character | Dialogue spoken within the episode                        |
 | start_time      | character | Time within the episode when the line starts being spoken |
 | end_time        | character | Time within the episode when the line stops being spoken  |

-This is the plan for the moment (might grow while exploring the data)

-- Prepare the data
-- Some text mining:
-  - Who talks the most in the series?
-  - Who has the longest dialogue?
-  - Who talks most with whom?
-- Sentiment analysis:
-  - Visualize the lexicon categories of the main characters
-  - Which are the most common positive and negative words in the series?
-  - What's the sentiment of the episodes across the seasons?